octo-technology/OpenTezos/docs/ligo/unit_testing.md

   - **ContractInterface**: allows interfacing with the entrypoints of a contract and interact with them.
   - **MichelsonRuntimeError**: allows handling errors raised during execution.
-- The **Decimal** library to manage the amounts in mutez, tez that are specific to the Tezos environment.

-To write the tests we will start from the following template:
+To write the tests we will use the following template:

 ```python
 # TEMPLATE